zef/t-display-s3-espidf-lvgl/README.md

 - [PlatformIO](https://platformio.org)
     - I am using it inside VSCode, though it shouldn't matter.
-- the [`ESP-IDF`](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html) framework, not `Arduino`.
+- the [`ESP-IDF`](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html) framework (not `Arduino`).
 - the [LVGL](https://lvgl.io) graphics library.
 - the [espressif/button](https://components.espressif.com/components/espressif/button) component.

 ## Architecture

-I also wanted this to be a clean project template where things are properly separated and components can be included as needed without having to dissect everything.
+I also wanted this to be a clean project template where things are properly separated and components can be included as needed without having to dissect everything to get what you need.
 Therefore, functionality is split between files in the `src` directory.

 - `main.c` contains minimal setup code and basic sample application logic, including implementation of button press behavior.
 - `display.c` contains the code that configures the lcd panel and sets up lvgl to use it.